sijokuruvilla/skg_blog/sfd/a_notes.md

 # Notes

-About

-Founding CEO of Startup Village
+Connect

+Email would be the best way to reach me.
+Infrequent on DM's.
+I also prefer not to be reached on my phone unless its both important & urgent

 Now

-I am primarily engaged with building out the non profit, Rethink.
+Engaged with building out the non profit, Rethink.
 Most of my time and mindshare goes into that.

-I also undertake independent consulting engagements.
-Usually have a max of two at a time.
+I also undertake consulting engagements.

-I have been offering a course at a nearby business school as guest faculty.
-Doing it for the fun of it than anything else.

-Aside of all that, I end up spending an inordinate amount of time playing board games and helping others discover the joy of board games.

-Last updated: 20 Feb, 2019 [What am I upto now](https://www.sijokuruvilla.in/now) <br>
+Claim to fame

+Founding CEO, Startup Village

 Additional context

-Not with Startup Village anymore
+Startup Village does not exist anymore
 Moved out of CEO role in 2014 after completion of first phase of project The project also wrapped up down one year down the line in 2015.
 [Not with Startup Village anymore](https://www.sijokuruvilla.in/notceo) <br>